Josephine Decker

-Josephine Decker (born April 2, 1981) is an American actress, filmmaker, and performance artist.
-As of 2020 she has directed four experimental feature films: the psychological thriller Butter on the Latch (2013), the erotic thriller Thou Wast Mild and Lovely (2014), the coming-of-age drama Madeline's Madeline (2018), the semi-biographical thriller Shirley (2020), and the coming-of-age drama The Sky is Everywhere (2022).
+Josephine Decker (born April 2, 1981) is an English–born American filmmaker.
+Films she has directed include Butter on the Latch (2013), Thou Wast Mild and Lovely (2014), Madeline's Madeline (2018), Shirley (2020), and The Sky is Everywhere (2022).
 She also co-directed the documentary Bi the Way (2008) with Brittany Blockman.

 Early life

-Decker was raised in Texas.
-She graduated from Highland Park High School and Princeton University.
-As a child, she was interested in writing and playing the piano, and dreamed of being a photographer for National Geographic.
-The film that inspired her to become a filmmaker was Monsters, Inc.
+Decker was born in London and raised in Texas.
+As a child, she played the piano and dreamed of being a writer, as well as a photographer for National Geographic.
+She graduated from Highland Park High School in 1999 and Princeton University in 2003, where she aspired to become a conductor and applied for a conducting class.
+She was inspired to become a filmmaker after watching Monsters, Inc.